ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 #### Managing users
 {: #shared_vcd-ops-guide-roles-procedures}

 Use the tenant portal to create a user or change passwords or roles for an existing user.
-For more information about accessing the tenant portal, see [Log in to the VMware Cloud Director tenant portal](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-28972197-D45B-4156-A733-5966730B5E03.html){: external}.
+For more information about accessing the tenant portal, see [Log In to the VMware Cloud Director Tenant Portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/getting-started-with-vmware-cloud-director-tenant-portal-tenant/log-in-to-the-vcloud-director-tenant-portal-tenant.html){: external}.

-For more information about creating and modifying tenant portal users, see [Managing users](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-FE38C285-7605-4473-870C-6AD44D8BF42E.html){: external}.
+For more information about creating and modifying tenant portal users, see [Managing Users in Your VMware Cloud Director Tenant Portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/managing-users-in-your-vcd-tenant-portal.html){: external}.

 #### Modifying your email settings
 {: #shared_vcd-ops-guide-roles-email}